 Every aspect of Rage Against the Machine throttled the status quo.
-Formed in 1991, the Los Angeles quartet took aim at oppressive systems of power – cultural, political, economic and otherwise – and did everything they could to foment a revolution.
+Formed in 1991, the Los Angeles quartet took aim at oppressive systems of power – cultural, political, economic, and otherwise – and did everything they could to ignite a revolution.

 Musically, Rage Against the Machine’s subversion mixed hip-hop, punk, metal, funk, and rock.
 The band’s self-titled 1992 debut and 1996’s Evil Empire ushered rap-rock into the mainstream and established Rage Against the Machine as a powerful voice who harnessed strength from defying sonic boundaries.
 Zack de la Rocha’s stinging, hip-hop-inspired vocals drew on his days fronting a hardcore band.
 The rhythm section of bassist Tim Commerford and drummer Brad Wilk heightened the urgency of de la Rocha’s delivery with deep, heavy grooves grounded by a pummeling backbeat – no rhythm section could maximize volume while staying in the pocket more skillfully.
 Guitarist Tom Morello took the rap-rock hybridization further than contemporary groups.
 He used pedals, toggle switches, and alternative tunings to take abrasive effects normally created by hip-hop turntables, samplers, and synthesizers and inserted them into the language of heavy metal through Rage’s driving riffs and iconic solos.